rotators/Fo1in2/Fallout2/Fallout1in2/README.md

 Fallout et tu (also called Fallout 1@2, 1at2, 1in2, ...) is bringing the first Fallout game into the engine of the second one while utilizing features available in Fallout 2 wherever we can (within reason).

-It is _not_ an attempt to make a 1:1 copy of the first game.
-Our priority while working on this project was to make it more accessible modding platform, to allow creation of more complex modifications thanks to ongoing activity within Fallout 2 modding community.
-If you don't mind some changes in Fallout 1 mechanics (only improvements, in our humble opinion), Fallout et tu can be your way to go!

 ---

 Discussion: https://nma-fallout.com/threads/218045/ (beta),